dibbelab/Cycloop/README.md

 + Run the script `main_script.m` to generate the outputs related to the microfluidics experiments shown in Fig. 4a-j, Fig. 4p-t, Supplementary Fig. 7f-t, and Supplementary Fig. 8.
 + Run the script `make_SFIG4.m` to generate the analysis shown in Supplementary Fig. 4.

+# Illustrative Code
+## Illustrative Platform Code
+The folder `./Illustrative_Platform_Code` contains the illustrative code used to perform the microfluidics control experiments.

 # License
-This code is licensed under the **GNU General Public License v3.0**
+This code is licensed under the **GNU General Public License v3.0**.